Table of Contents

 Black oxide is a thinner coating than zinc, meaning it will not fill in the knurling as much.
 This is good.
 Like zinc, it can scratch pretty easily, and it can rub off the easiest of all the finishes just from the wear against your hands or body, which is not good.
 Like bare steel, black oxide has no corrosion resistance and requires some periodic maintenance.
 It’s a finish that’s mostly used in applications where they don’t want the coating to affect the dimensions of a part and where it’s covered with oil.
 Oil sticks to this coating better than bare steel, so it’s potentially guards against corrosion better if you oil it.

 Cerakote is a very durable coating that does not wear off as easily as zinc or black oxide.
+The only thing that will rub it off is steel J-hooks of a rack.
 It’s used by gun manufacturers.
 It’s basically a trademarked type of ceramic coating.
 I wrote about it a bit here.
 Cerakote is the only coating that can be applied as a custom logo on your bar shaft.

 E-coat, or electro-coating, is a comparatively environmentally-friendly coating.
 The production creates little or no HAPS (Hazardous Air Pollutants) or VOCs (Volatile Organic Compounds).
-This stuff is very thin, like black oxide, but with better corrosion resistance, and it produces a very thin, evenly applied layer.
-It’s used a lot on car parts because of how they can apply it evenly into hard to reach areas, which in this case means into the knurling without filling in the knurling too much.
+This stuff is very thin, like black oxide, but with better corrosion resistance.
+The thin layer, unlike black oxide, is applied in a way where it is evenly applied without build-up in crevices such as in knurling.
+It’s used a lot on car parts because of that feature.
 This is the newest coating they are using, so we’ll see how well it performs over time.

 The Ohio Bar’s Bronze Bushings

 The Ohio Bar comes with bronze bushings, while the Rogue 2.0 Bar has composite bushings, which is a newer trend with barbells.